phillipbarron/profile/README.md

 * install the Python requirements for the cosmos tooling on Macos / Ubuntu
 * add Scala setup
 * review the PATH in the BASH profile
-* fix all the proxy stuff - zscaler blah
 * add a javascript config file - put the nvm crap in there